5 Things to Teach Kids About Cars and Keeping them Safe

 Even adolescents may need these lessons.
 Not all adults are financially literate or responsible.
 Many grown-ups themselves struggle to understand the value of money.
 As for insurance premiums, it may be better to start them off as part of your insurance plan.
 Most companies allow your children to be part of the parent’s policy for as long as you want.

-This is why it’s all the more important to teach all of these aspects to kids from a young, impressionable age.
+It’s important to teach all of these aspects to kids from a young, impressionable age.
 If your child can learn to manage their finances they can be equipped to manage the costs associated with maintaining a car later in life.
 A well-maintained car is basically a safe one.

 4. Dangers of Driving

 Statistically, teenagers are the most likely to be involved in a car accident.
 At 16 years old, kids are 40% more likely to be in a fatal crash as opposed to when they are 18 years old.
 Teaching them about the dangers and how to drive with care and caution can save their lives.

 5. Rules of the Road